 - How to Avoid or Overcome Carry over Courses

 Can a commercial or an art student study Environmental Management and Toxicology?

 No!
-If you are a Commercial or an Art student, you cannot Environmental Management and Toxicology at the university because it is a pure science course which need a good background on science subjects.
+If you are a Commercial or an Art student, you cannot study Environmental Management and Toxicology at the university because it is a pure science course which need a good background in science subjects.
 To avoid discouragement, you can go for this course if you wish provided you have the required subjects combination in your O level result.
 If you’re still in secondary school, you may find it difficult to change subjects to fit your desired course during WAEC registration because some schools may go against it.

 Also, during WAEC or NECO registration make sure you know which subjects are been registered for you because some secondary schools are ignorant about the importance of O level requirements for university courses.
 Another alternative way to register the required subject combinations for Environmental Management and Toxicology is through GCE.

 Now I am confident that you know the compulsory subjects needed to study Environmental Management and Toxicology in WAEC.
 But note this — Some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
 And some may accept or reject two sittings.
 That is combinations of WAEC, NECO, or GCE results.